01 of 07

-If you prefer, print an alternate design from a book of stained glass patterns or from a website which offers copyright-free patterns.
+If you prefer, print an alternate design from a book of stained glass patterns or from a website that offers copyright-free patterns.

-The detailed window on the introductory page of these instructions was created by printing a Dover books illustration for a William Morris woodcut onto a piece of overhead transparency film using an inkjet printer.
+The detailed window in the introduction of these instructions was created by printing a Dover Books' illustration for a William Morris woodcut onto a piece of overhead transparency film using an inkjet printer.
 In this case, the slight coating on the overhead film did not detract from the final design.

 Choosing Patterns for Miniature Stained Glass

 Simple patterns work best.
 Patterns with a lot of free-flowing lines will require a very steady hand with a pen.
 If you wish to use silver peel off lines to create lead lines for miniatures, use designs that do not have many curves.